kirtanmedi/Shell/README.md

  There are four built in commands.
 These can be accessed by typing:
     help

-cd is a built in commands which will allow you to change directories.
+cd is a built in command which will allow you to change directories.

 Other than the four built in commands, regular shell commands can also be executed, for example:
     grep -c char shell.c